Consideration of Lords amendment

 I thank my hon.
 Friend for that intervention and for his support for the measures in this Bill.
 I also pay tribute to his local authority for the sterling work it has clearly done, as have so many others across the country, in tackling this blight of empty homes.
 I am particularly grateful to him, because I know he has another housing-related debate coming up in short order and so I am privileged that he has made time to speak in support of this measure.
 I wish him well in his further debate later this afternoon.

 My hon.
 Friend is promoting a very welcome measure.
-Is he able to give the House any indication as to the quantum of properties that lie vacant for more than two years and would therefore accrue this additional council tax?
-Will he add some indication as to the potential uplift in revenue to our local authorities, which certainly need it?
+Is he able to give the House any indication of the quantum of properties that lie vacant for more than two years and would therefore accrue this additional council tax?
+Will he add some indication of the potential uplift in revenue to our local authorities, which certainly need it?

 If my hon.
 Friend will bear with me, I will be grateful for that little bit of patience and I will go over all the facts and figures of the current policy later in my speech.
 I hope he will find what he is looking for in that section.
 If he wants to come back to me for more detail at that point, I would very much welcome a further intervention.